 Munira describes a turning point: “Just as I finished my PhD and began applying for jobs, the government announced a ban on fracking in England.
 In response, I researched more about sustainable energy, particularly the UN sustainable development goals (SDGs) and how geoscience can contribute to achieving them.”

-After upskilling with an online course in sustainable energy, she landed a new opportunity: “Fortunately, I was offered my first post-doctorate project at the University of Hull, where I worked on an in-depth examination and analysis of science policy related to various critical agendas, including the Sustainable Development Goals (SDGs), the Africa We Want 2063 initiative, and the Kenya Vision 2030.”
+After upskilling with online courses in sustainable energy and the sustainable development goals (SDGs), she landed a new opportunity: “Fortunately, I was offered my first post-doctorate project at the University of Hull, where I worked on an in-depth analysis of science policy related to various critical agendas, including the Sustainable Development Goals (SDGs), the Africa We Want 2063 initiative, and the Kenya Vision 2030.”
+This multidisciplinary Geoscience Education for Sustainable Development Goals project also included working with Kenya partners to review the geoscience curriculums to develop a roadmap that ensures Kenya’s geoscientists have the necessary skills and expertise to contribute to the country’s Sustainable Development Goals (SDGs) by 2030 and other policy agendas.

 Chris Jackson: Oil and gas to geothermal